Adventures of a Gardener by Peter Smithers

 Today's book was the brainchild of the RHS - who asked Smithers to write his gardening memoirs.

 Thanks to Smither's travels, he had observed gardens in England, Mexico, Central America, and Switzerland.
-And, Smither's followed certain principals to help ground him as he pursued the hobby of gardening.
+And Smither's followed certain principles to help ground him as he pursued the gardening hobby.
 He wrote:

 "It shall be a source of pleasure to the owner and his friends, not a burden and anxiety."

-Smithers shares stories from his incredible career like the time he was serving in naval intelligence in Washington when the Japanese attacked Pearl Harbor.
-And, George Coen commented,
+Smithers shares stories from his incredible career, such as when he served in naval intelligence in Washington when the Japanese attacked Pearl Harbor.

 "He's as comfortable talking about [his career] as he is in explaining the behavior of wasps in a flower garden."